 Syntax calendar [-a] [-A num] [-B num] [-F friday] [-f calendarfile] [-t dd[.mm[.year]]] [-W num] Key -A num Print lines from today and the next num days (forward, future). -a Process the calendar files of all users and mail the results to them.
 This requires superuser privileges. -B num Print lines from today and the previous num days. -F friday Specify which day of the week is Friday (the day before the weekend begins).
 Default is 5. -f calendarfile Use calendarfile as the default calendar file. -t dd[.mm[.year]] For test purposes only: set date directly to argument values. -W num Print lines from today and the next num days.
 Ignore weekends when calculating the number of days.

-`Easter', is Easter for this year, and may be followed by a positive or negative integer.
+'Easter', is Easter for this year, and can be followed by a positive or negative integer.

-`Paskha', is Orthodox Easter for this year, and may be followed by a positive or negative integer.
+'Paskha', is Orthodox Easter for this year, and can be followed by a positive or negative integer.

 By convention, dates followed by an asterisk are not fixed, i.e., change from year to year.

 Day descriptions start after the first

 The 'calendar' file is preprocessed by cpp(1), allowing the inclusion of shared files such as lists of company holidays or meetings.
 If the shared file is not referenced by a full pathname, cpp(1) searches in the current (or home) directory first, and then in the directory /usr/share/calendar.

 Empty lines and lines protected by the C commenting syntax (/* ... */) are ignored.

 Some possible calendar entries (